 #8 Have Sex

 Do it, even when you are tired or don’t feel like it.
 If you are doing it three times a week, that’s fantastic.
 However, make sure it’s at least once a week.
-Physical contact is very important in a relationship.
+After a healthy menstruation, physical contact is very important in a relationship.
 Sex will keep you connected on a cellular level.
 It’s important every once in awhile to put on sexy lingerie and surprise him.
 A sweat suit homebody doesn’t create a passionate sex life.
 It takes work.
 Put the time in.
 You both deserve it.

 #9 Call His Parents